-About Nar Phu Valley and Annapurna Trek
+About Annapurna Nar Phu Valley Trek - 20 Days

 Nar Phu Valley Trek is a wild and adventurous trek in the Annapurna Himalayas that takes to the hidden villages of Nar and Phu tucked between Annapurna and Manaslu regions.